gramineproject/graphene/Examples/gcc/README.md

 # Introduction

+*** TODO: this example should be reworked to use a standalone gcc version, not the one from the system and readded to Jenkins ***

 This directory contains a Makefile and template manifests to run gcc and its related tools on Graphene.
 We tested with gcc version 5.5.0 and binutils (as, ld) version 2.26.1 on Ubuntu 16.04.
 We also tested on Ubuntu 18.04 with gcc version 7.4.0 and binutils version 2.30.
 This example uses the